Vuk Kalaitović: Participation in Đurišić's raids of revenge

 On January 5, 1943, Montenegrin Chetniks, commanded by Pavle Đurišić, attacked 33 villages predominantly populated with Muslims in the region of Lower Bihor.
 They pursued raids of revenge against Sandžak Muslims, many being innocent villagers, with the goal of settling accounts with Muslim militias.

 In February 1943, Chetnik units commanded by Kalaitović, together with those commanded by Ostojić, Baćović, Đurišić and Lukačević killed about 1,200 Muslim Militiamen and about 8,000 women, children and old people.
 In just one village, Kasidoli near Priboj, Kalaitović's troops killed 227 Muslims, most of whom were killed either by cold weapons or by being burnt alive in their homes.

 Anti-partisan terror

-In June of 1943.
+In June 1943.
 Kalaitović ordered killing of 12 prominent pro-partisan villagers in Bistrica near Nova Varoš.
 Another crime in Bistrica by Kalaitović's Chetniks happened in October of same year, when they killed 5 members of same family and burnt down 45 houses of partisan supporters.
-In June of 1944.
+In June 1944.
 17 citizens of Nova Varoš and near by villages were executed by Mileševa Corps.